Tommy Recco

-Joseph-Thomas "Tommy" Recco (born 10 May 1934), nicknamed "Geronimo", is a French serial killer.
+Joseph-Thomas Recco (10 May 1934 – 20 November 2025), nicknamed "Geronimo", was a French serial killer.

 In 1959, Recco was suspected of involvement in the disappearance of three German tourists, but the case was dismissed.
-In 1960, Recco murdered his godfather and sentenced in 1962 to life imprisonment.
+In 1960, Recco murdered his godfather and was sentenced in 1962 to life imprisonment.
 Released in 1977, he killed three cashiers in Béziers in December 1979 and three other people, including an 11-year-old, in Carqueiranne in January 1980.
 He was sentenced in 1983 to life imprisonment without parole for these two triple murders.
-An inmate since 1980, Recco is one of the oldest detainees in France.
+An inmate since 1980, Recco was one of the oldest detainees in France.

 Biography

-Youth
+Early life

 Joseph-Thomas Recco was born on 10 May 1934 into a family of fishermen who ran a fishmonger's shop in Propriano.
-He was one of eleven children, ‘seven of whom met tragic fates: one died in infancy, two in accidents, two were shot dead, and two others were sentenced to long prison terms for murder.’
+He was one of eleven children, "seven of whom met tragic fates: one died in infancy, two in accidents, two were shot dead, and two others were sentenced to long prison terms for murder."

-In 1947, at the age of 13, Tommy ‘set nets with his father to supply the family fish shop’.
-In the mid-1950s, Tommy Recco did his military service in the French Navy before returning to Corsica, where he resumed his career as a fisherman.
+In 1947, at the age of 13, Tommy "set nets with his father to supply the family fish shop".
+In the mid-1950s, Tommy Recco did his military service in the French Navy before returning to Corsica where he resumed his career as a fisherman.
 He married and had a son in 1956, whom he barely knew.

 Joseph-Thomas preferred to be called Tomi or Tommy, an Anglicised name to better appeal to foreign tourists who agreed to go lobster fishing with him.

 Crimes

 Disappearance of three German tourists

 In 1959, three young German tourists disappeared near the coast of Propriano.
 After launching an investigation, the police learned that the three girls had been guided by one of the Recco children before disappearing.
 Suspicion fell on Tommy, aged 25, who was the last person to see them alive.
 Taken into custody, Tommy Recco admitted to having shown the young tourists around, but denied being responsible for their disappearance.
 He was released because there was no evidence to prove that he was responsible for the triple disappearance, nor to confirm that the three missing women were dead.
 It is also unknown whether Antoine Recco, aged 30, may have helped his brother commit the crimes: he came under suspicion in 1982 after committing a similar double murder the previous year.
-The disappearance of the three German tourists was ultimately dismissed..
+The disappearance of the three German tourists was ultimately dismissed.